Ibiti Journal: What's new in the mountains this spring | summer 2025/2026

 Local voices

-where he helped set up the event Colors of the Mill
+Journalist Wendell Guiducci interviewed Juninho on the day he was helping to set up the event Colors of the Mill

 Straight from Mogol, Dona Nair enchants those who stop to listen to her stories with a unique accent, which won over Joaquim Monteiro, a member of the Ibiti Council and author of the article on Serendipity Curious?
 Open the Journal at the link below to read it!